martgil/webext-docs/tabs.rst

          :type: (:ref:`tabs.TabType` or array of :ref:`tabs.TabType`, optional)
          :annotation: -- [Added in TB 91]

          Match tabs against the given tab type or types.
-Ignored if ``queryInfo.mailTab`` is specified.

       .. api-member::